Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Discussion

-The exact ratio detailed in Eq.~\ref{eq:vollmer_tidal_acceleration} requires the total mass ratio and the true distance between the galaxies.
-As neither of these are known, we use the stellar mass ratio and projected distance as proxies, within a narrow redshift range.
-We search for all objects with an on-sky separation of less than 30\arcsec, and with redshifts $\lvert z-z_{\rm{F0083}}\rvert \leq 0.01$.
+The exact ratio detailed in Eq.~\ref{eq:interaction_criterion} requires the total mass ratio and the true distance between the galaxies.
+As neither of these are known, we use the stellar mass ratio and projected distance as proxies, within a narrow redshift range, noting that this can only give an approximate estimate of the tidal interaction.
+We search for all objects with an on-sky separation of less than 30\arcsec\ ($\sim130\,\kpc$), and with redshifts $\lvert z-z_{\rm{F0083}}\rvert \leq 0.01$ ($\lvert\Delta\vpec\rvert\lesssim2300\,\kms$).
 We use redshifts from the MegaScience catalogues, substituting the maximum-likelihood photometric redshifts with spectroscopic measurements where available, as detailed in Section~\ref{sec:method_redshift}.
 The results are shown in Fig.~\ref{fig:tidal_interaction_selection}, with 30 objects satisfying these inital criteria.
-We further refine our selection by estimating which objects satisfy Eq.~\ref{eq:vollmer_tidal_acceleration} for a radius $R=6.5\arcsec$, the maximum radial extent of the tidal feature (\textit{i.e.} the outermost edge of region C).
-As there is some uncertainty over the true stellar mass of F0083, we select all objects satisfying the equation over a range from $10.2\leq\log_{10}\left(M_*^{\rm{F0083}}/\rm{M_{\odot}}\right)\leq11.4$.
-This leaves us with three interaction candidates.
-We also include a fourth galaxy (UNCOVER ID = 29959) due to its disturbed morphology\footnote{This galaxy is also one of the jellyfish candidates listed by \cite{rawle_star_2014}, named HLS001428-302334, although it was not fully covered by the HST/ACS imaging at the time.}, despite not satisfying the tidal criterion at the present epoch.
-We show the location and appearance of these objects in Fig.~\ref{fig:F0083_neighbours_show_rgb}, their integrated star formation histories in Fig.~\ref{fig:neighbours_integrated_sfh}, and detail their properties below.
-We note that there is an additional candidate galaxy, the ultra-diffuse galaxy $\approx8\,\arcsec$ West of F0083 (see Fig.~\ref{fig:F0083_full_colour_image}), previously identified by \cite{ikeda_near-infrared_2023}, with $\logstellmass\sim7.6$.
-Due to the extremely faint photometry, and lack of spectroscopic information, we do not consider the derived redshift to be accurate enough to include this galaxy at present.
+We further refine our selection by estimating which objects satisfy Eq.~\ref{eq:interaction_criterion} for a radius $R=6\farcs5$ ($\sim30\,\kpc$), the maximum radial extent of the tidal feature (i.e. the outermost edge of region C).
+As there is some uncertainty over the true stellar mass of F0083, we select all objects satisfying the equation over a range from $10.2\leq\log_{10}\left(M_*^{\rm{F0083}}/\rm{M_{\odot}}\right)\leq11.0$, shown as the dashed lines in Fig.~\ref{fig:tidal_interaction_selection}.
+This leaves us with two interaction candidates, with UNCOVER IDs 28171 and 26055 (also known as ID 1272 in \citealt{watson_glass-jwst_2025}).
+We investigate an additional galaxy (UNCOVER ID 29959) due to its highly disturbed morphology,\footnote{This galaxy is also one of the jellyfish candidates listed by \cite{rawle_star_2014}, named HLS001428-302334, although it was not fully covered by the HST/ACS imaging at the time.} despite not satisfying the tidal criterion at the present epoch.
+We show the location and appearance of these objects in Fig.~\ref{fig:F0083_neighbours_show_rgb}, their integrated SFHs in Fig.~\ref{fig:neighbours_integrated_sfh}, and detail their properties below.
+We note that there is an additional candidate galaxy, the ultra-diffuse galaxy $\approx8\,\arcsec$ west of F0083 (see Fig.~\ref{fig:F0083_full_colour_image}), previously identified by \cite{ikeda_near-infrared_2023}, with $\logstellmass\sim7.6$.
+Due to the extremely faint photometry, and lack of spectroscopic information, we do not consider the derived redshift or stellar mass to be accurate enough to include this galaxy at present.